InternetsDeveloper/Sinatra-Boilerplate/README.md

-# Sinatra-Boilerplate
+# Sinatra Boilerplate

-A Boilerplate for a Sinatra Server Build
+A Simple Sinatra Boilerplate you are welcome to use.